Signals capture

 Cart-add edge case

 Most modern Shopify themes use AJAX for cart-add (the cart updates without a full page reload).
-The signals embed sees those reliably.
+The VeryQuery embed sees those reliably.
 A small number of older themes still use a form-submit-and-navigate flow where the page reloads on cart-add; those flows aren't captured, because the embed has no chance to see the request before the page navigates away.
 If you suspect this is your case, your theme's cart-add JavaScript will tell you (look for /cart/add.js; if you see it, you're fine).

 Privacy and consent